Increasing Demand for Water

 For more information, please visit these websites:

-Lee County reminds residents and visitors to conserve water
+Lee County reminds residents and visitors

 Fort Myers, FL, March 16, 2017 – As seasonally dry conditions continue in Lee County, residents and visitors are urged to conserve water where they can and to limit lawn irrigation in accordance with the Lee County year-round water conservation ordinance.
 The ordinance must be followed, regardless of a home or business' water source.
 Conserving now, during the dry season, will help protect declining groundwater levels throughout the county.